 WICHE undertakes its work in five primary focus areas, identified and approved by the WICHE Commission in its annual Workplan:

-The Workplan is implemented by that manage a vast array of programs, projects, and initiatives and develop valuable resources to address the needs of member states and territories.
+The Workplan is implemented by staff that manage a vast array of programs, projects, and initiatives and develop valuable resources to address the needs of member states and territories.
 When appropriate, some initiatives also extend beyond the WICHE region.
 The operational units are described below.

 The Programs and Services unit broadens student access to postsecondary education and fosters higher education collaborations that increase institutional effectiveness.
 The unit manages WICHE’s four student access programs and other regional initiatives, such as the Western Alliance of Community College Academic Leaders and the Western Academic Leadership Forum, that help institutions and students save money and use resources wisely.
 The unit also oversees initiatives that bring together the West’s higher education leaders to address common goals and issues, streamlines the student transfer process through a nationwide network of Interstate Passport® institutions, and develops a new cadre of academic administrative leaders through the Western Academic Leadership Academy.
 In addition, the unit helps institutions achieve cost savings through four programs in collaboration with the Midwestern Higher Education Compact (MHEC), which created and administers the programs.